caitaozhan/QuantumSensorNetwork/README.md

 # Initial State Optimization in Quantum Sensor Network

+We model a quantum sensor network using techniques from quantum state discrimination.
+The interaction between a qubit detector and the environment is described by a unitary operator, and we will assume that at most one detector does interact.
+The task is to determine which one does or if none do.
+This involves choosing an initial state of the detectors and a measurement.
+We consider global measurements in which all detectors are measured simultaneously.
+We find that an entangled initial state can improve the detection probability, but this advantage decreases as the number of detectors increases.

+## Code
 Example of running a Hill climbing program.

 python main.py -us 2 -m Hill\ climbing -mi 100 -rn True -ns 3 -p 0.33333333333333 0.33333333333333 0.33333333333333 -em computational -ut 51 -ss 0 -od result/tmp -of varying_theta_3sensors_computational